 Update: Here’s a photo soon after we hit the road.

-And here’s a photo from Christmas, when we strung battery-operated fairy lights around the map pins, to highlight the places we’ve traveled.
-We liked it so much that we decided to keep the lights up year round.
+And here’s a photo from Christmas, when we strung battery-operated fairy lights around the DIY push pin vintage-style map, to highlight the places we’ve traveled.
+We liked it so much that we decided to keep the lights up year-round.

 Thank you so much to World Maps Online for providing us with the beautiful antique-style map for this post.
 As always, all opinions are 100% our own and we only recommend products we use and love.